Shepardeon/lvEditor/.github/CONTRIBUTING.md

  - [IntelliJ IDEA](https://www.jetbrains.com/fr-fr/idea/) to contribute to the editor.

 ## Workflow

+### Contributing to the Wiki
+I'm not working on the Wiki for now and didn't really think about how I wanted it to look.
+So if you feel like you'd like to help here, please ping me on Discord so we can discuss this :)

 ### Contributing to Code Base
  1. Fork the project
  2. Make all the code changes you see fit